ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * `public bool touchpadAxisChanged` - This will be true if the touchpad touch position has changed.
 Default: `false`
  * `public bool buttonOnePressed` - This will be true if button one is held down.
 Default: `false`
  * `public bool buttonOneTouched` - This will be true if button one is being touched.
 Default: `false`
+ * `public bool buttonTwoPressed` - This will be true if button two is held down.
+Default: `false`
+ * `public bool buttonTwoTouched` - This will be true if button two is being touched.
+Default: `false`
  * `public bool pointerPressed` - This will be true if the button aliased to the pointer is held down.
 Default: `false`
  * `public bool grabPressed` - This will be true if the button aliased to the grab is held down.
 Default: `false`
  * `public bool usePressed` - This will be true if the button aliased to the use is held down.
 Default: `false`